Missouri Nursing Colleges, Degrees & Licenses

 Nurses are critical professionals within the healthcare system.
 In Missouri, as in many other states, the early 2020s have proven a challenging time characterized by nursing workforce shortages, professional burnout due to the Covid-19 pandemic, and other issues.
 Missouri is not exceptional in this regard.

-The Missouri Hospital Association’s 2023 Workforce Report noted a slight improvement in the state’s record-high vacancy and turnover rates from 2021.
-Nonetheless, these rates continue to be far above historical averages.
-The recent turnover rate for staff nurses approached 20 percent.
+The Missouri Hospital Association’s 2025 Workforce Report found that vacancy rates now are below pre-pandemic levels among registered nurses, but still uncomfortably high, at 10 percent.
+Turnover rates remain similarly elevated, at 16.1 percent.
 Such a high turnover rate can easily undermine morale and make transferring knowledge and best practices to incoming nursing professionals much more challenging.

 Missouri faces nursing workforce challenges common to other states.
-For example, the opioid addiction crisis has been devastating to Missouri.
-It has been estimated that one in three Missouri families has been affected by this nationwide crisis.
+For example, it’s been estimated that one in three Missouri families has been affected by the opioid crisis.
 The state also struggles to provide quality healthcare to its rural residents.
 As in many states, Missouri faces a divide between the care it can provide its urban residents and those who live in the countryside.
 Several factors contribute to this divide.
 They include the fact that rural hospitals are rarely very financially sustainable and a lack of transportation and communications infrastructure, making accessing care challenging for many residents.

 The issues above make Missouri fertile ground for investing in the education and employment of new nursing professionals.
 Missouri features a variety of academic programs for nursing professionals seeking to begin or advance their careers.
 These programs vary in terms of duration, intensity, and complexity.
 Read on to discover Missouri’s top undergraduate and graduate nursing programs, salary expectations, and licensing requirements for nursing careers in this state.